Umadappu/IBM-angular-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Added NgRX store to the Application - Used Actions, Effects, Selectors and Reducers to store the data and fetch.

+## Added Bootstrap framework for styling and responsive

+## Added Angular Material for Table data and pagination